wix-incubator/exodus/docs/how-to-run-bazel-locally.md

 $ cd <path to your Maven target repo>
 $ mvn clean install
 ```
-Running your Maven build populates the local .m2 repository that is used by Exodus to undestand the structure of the build modules.
+Running your Maven build populates the local .m2 repository that is used by Exodus to understand the structure of the build modules.
 If you chose Zinc to analyze the code, the Maven output includes the dependency analysis used by Exodus to create the Bazel targets.